BioEvo/STAR-Fusion-WIKI/Home.md

                  --left_fq reads_1.fq \
                  --output_dir star_fusion_outdir

+>If you set the environmental variable 'CTAT_GENOME_LIB' to the '/path/to/your/ctat_genome_lib_build_dir' resulting from the above build process or from the plug-n-play installation, then you won't need to specify --genome_lib_dir as a STAR-Fusion parameter.

 >Note, unless you have relatively long single-end reads (ex. at least 100 base length), you will be underpowered for detecting fusion transcripts.

 <a name='KickstartMode'></a>
 ## Alternatively, Kickstart mode: running STAR yourself, and then running STAR-Fusion using the existing outputs